basho/basho_docs/source/languages/en/riak/ops/running/handoff.md

 `Node` | The name of the node
-`Total` | Total number of active transfers throughout the entire cluster `Ownership` | Total number of ownership exchanges `Resize` | Total handoffs related to ring resizing operations `Hinted` | Total number of <a href="/ops/running/handoff#Types-of-Handoff">hinted handoffs</a>
+`Total` | Total number of active transfers throughout the entire cluster `Ownership` | Total number of ownership exchanges `Resize` | Total handoffs related to ring resizing operations (This should always be 0, as the Resize Ring feature has been deprecated)
+`Hinted` | Total number of <a href="/ops/running/handoff#Types-of-Handoff">hinted handoffs</a>
 `Repair` | Total repair-related handoffs.
 More information can be found [here](https://github.com/basho/riak_core/commit/036e409eb83903315dd43a37c7a93c9256863807).